LiamSnow/TipMessages/README.md

 ## Admin (OP) Commands

-`/tipmessages-reload` Reloads the TipMessages config & messages
+`/tipmessages-reload` Reloads the TipMessages config & data

 `/tipmessages-force` Force sends a message to all players